ray-project/ray/doc/source/ray-core/namespaces.rst

 -------------------------------------

 You can specify a namespace for a named actor while creating it.
-The created actor belongs to the specified namespace, no matter what namespaace of the current job is.
+The created actor belongs to the specified namespace, no matter what namespace of the current job is.

 .. tabbed:: Python